Robert Brett: Medical career

-In 1874 he located in the small village of Arkona, Ontario, to begin his practice with Dr. F. R. Eccles.
+In 1874 he located in Arkona to begin his practice with Dr. F. R. Eccles.
 While in Arkona, Brett served a term as the village reeve.

 Brett moved west to Winnipeg sometime between 1880 and 1882 (his family were listed in the 1881 census in Arkona).
 Brett arrived during a real estate boom in Winnipeg, which subsequently crashed causing Brett to lose his investments.
-In August 1883, Brett travelled west on the second train to Calgary with his brother-in-law Dr. Neville James Lindsay where he provided medical services on contract with the Canadian Pacific Railway (CPR) for railway workers in the Kicking Horse and Rogers passes.
+In August 1883, Brett travelled west on the second train to Calgary with his brother-in-law Dr. Neville James Lindsay, where he provided medical services on contract with the Canadian Pacific Railway (CPR) for railway workers in the Kicking Horse and Rogers passes.
 During this time Brett established a hospital in the Banff area.

 Brett returned to Winnipeg in fall of 1883 when he was one of the founders of the Manitoba Medical College, where Brett was the first professor of materia medica and therapeutics, and was later appointed professor of obstetrics and gynaecology.
 Brett later sat as a board member on the University of Manitoba.

 In June 1884, Brett returned to Calgary and the mountains to provide medical services to the CPR.
 Brett established a temporary field hospital in Laggan (later Lake Louise), where he was joined by his brother Dr. William Brett, who died during the period.
 After the railway was completed in 1885, Brett became the CPR surgeon for mining communities in the area and ran a small hospital in Canmore, Alberta.
 Later in 1889, Dr. Lindsay relinquished his CPR medical contract, which Brett added to his own, becoming responsible for all CPR medical care west of Calgary to Donald, British Columbia.
+In 1909, he established the Brett Hospital in Banff.

 Brett was a strong proponent of standardized examination and licensing in the medical profession, and in 1909 proposed the four western provinces form a licensing body for medical practitioners in the West.